-- 1.17 Whilst, due to the time of year and limited time of data collection, this may underrepresent the volume of aircraft tracks expected during the summer it is assessed that the behaviour of air users will not change.
-In summary, the following key deductions have been made about the behaviour of aircraft in the 'do nothing' scenario: - Over a two-week period (weekdays only) 164 aircraft operated in the vicinity of Keevil- 88 were civilian and 76 were military. - The majority of air users currently elect to route around the Keevil area to the North (76% of air users). - The majority of users routinely operating below 3,000ft and within 2NM of the airfield are military helicopters and local gliders (gliders launched from Keevil itself). - Some air users (around 1 in 12) elect to use the railway line for VFR navigation. - Very few (17) air users elect to transit overhead below 3,000 ft AMSL during the 2 week period.
-The average operating altitude for those 17 aircraft were between 1000 - 2000 ft AMSL. - 1.18 It can therefore be concluded that a Danger Area with a vertical dimension of approximately 3 000ft AMSL will have a limited impact on air users when compared with the current situation.
+- 1.18 Whilst, due to the time of year and limited period of data collection, this may underrepresent the volume of aircraft tracks expected during the summer it is assessed that the behaviour of air users will not change8.
+In summary, the following key deductions have been made about the behaviour of aircraft in the 'do nothing' scenario: - Over a two-week period (weekdays only) 164 aircraft operated in the vicinity of Keevil- 88 were civilian and 76 were military. - The majority of air users currently elect to route around the Keevil area to the North (76% of air users). - The majority of users routinely operating below 3,000ft and within 2NM of the airfield are military helicopters and local gliders (gliders launched from Keevil itself). - Some air users (around 1 in 12) elect to use the railway line for VFR navigation. - Very few (17 out of 164) air users elected to transit overhead below 3,000 ft AMSL during the 2 week period.
+The average operating altitude for those 17 aircraft were between 1000 - 2000 ft AMSL. - 1.19 It is therefore concluded that a Danger Area with a vertical dimension of approximately 3,200ft AMSL will have a limited impact on air users when compared with the current situation.